XuanchenLin/WinFormedge/src/WinFormedge/README.md

 The `Load` event is raised when the window and WebView2 are ready to use.
 You can use this event to perform any initialization tasks that require the WebView2 control to be ready.

 The `DOMContentLoaded` event is raised when the DOM content is loaded and ready to use.
 You can use this event to perform any tasks that require the DOM content to be loaded.
-As you can see in the example, you can use the `ExecuteScriptAsync` method to execute JavaScript code in the WebView2 control.
-The JavaScript code in the example sets the `appRegion` property of the header element to `drag`, which allows the user to drag the window by clicking and dragging the element on these rectangles.

 **4. Run the application.**